|Questions and Answers|

 Most classesand other events are offered during fall, winter, spring, and summer at the Virginia Beach Higher Education Center.
-Some classes are offered in Norfolk.
-Classes meet mornings and afternoons, Monday through Friday.
+Some classes may be offered in Norfolk and/or the Virginia Beach Central Library.
+Classes meet mornings and afternoons, Monday through Thursday.

 What other benefits are available to currently